rwhelan/coding-challenge/mars-rovers/README.md

 ## Running and Testing

-There are two versions of the challenge runner. `run_basic.py` which will print the output as described in the and `run_display.py` which will print additional information about the run.
+There are two versions of the challenge runner. `run_basic.py` which will print the output as described in the [challenge description](CHALLENGE.md) and `run_display.py` which will print additional information about the run.

 Both take only a single argument which is the path to the file containing the mission plan to execute.